greenelab/adage-backend/data/README.md

    This file is used to map a gene's PAO1 name to its standard name and aliases (if any).

-5. **Pseudomonas_aeruginosa_genesets.json**: public genesets of pseudomonas

-   This file should be converted to a Python pickle format, which will be required by `tribe_client/return_unpickled_genesets?organism=Pseudomonas+aeruginosa` endpoint.

 6. **raw/Pseudomonas_aeruginosa_PAO1_107_orthologs.csv**: Pseudomonas ortholog predictions file